Doing Business in Trondheim

 Offices and Co-working in Trondheim

 In recent years Trondheim has increasingly put itself on the map as a startup city.
 This has resulted in an increase in co-working space for entrepreneurs.
 Besides established office providers like Regus, many others offer co-working in a young and high-tech environment.
 Probably the most well-known off those is Digg, part of the Mesh coworking concept that originated in Oslo.
+Read more in our full guide on office space in Norway.

 Finding an investor in Trondheim